 A popular device is the call-back to something significant said earlier in the presentation.
 You see this technique used a lot in stand-up comedy: the comedian concludes with a line that is a variation on a joke made much earlier (and often made in a completely different context).
 A call-back doesn’t have to be humorous in order to work its magic: the seriousness – or joviality – of a call-back ought to match the main message of the speech.
 But it’s important that the call-back relates to something the audience will remember you saying earlier or else it won’t have the necessary resonance.

-On an earlier page, I quoted from my speech to a conference of regulators, who were – I argued – falling for an illusion.
+On the first of the three pages on this site dealing with public speaking, I used the example of my speech to a conference of regulators, who were – I argued – falling for an illusion (see “Public speaking (Part 1): Engage”).
 The meat of my speech was a minutely-argued piece of regulatory economics.
 But I opened with a reference to a Jim Steinman rock song whose title related to my central hypothesis.
 For the ending, I couldn’t resist the urge to combine my analytical conclusion (that great care was needed if regulation was not to go where it didn’t belong) with an allusion to () from the Steinman catalogue of hits.

 A related device is the title-close: using the title of the speech as the closing words.
 It works in a similar way to a call-back.
 They both depend on the audience